philippebeck/animadio/README.md

 -   To get Global + Elements : `dist/animadio-elements.css` for dev or `dist/min/animadio-elements.min.css` for prod
 -   To get Global + States : `dist/animadio-states.css` for dev or `dist/min/animadio-states.min.css` for prod
 -   To get Global + Helpers : `dist/animadio-helpers.css` for dev or `dist/min/animadio-helpers.min.css` for prod
+-   To get Global + Events : `dist/animadio-events.css` for dev or `dist/min/animadio-events.min.css` for prod

 ---